OriAshkenazi/BestFork/README.md

-# GitForkFinder
+# BestFork

 ## Overview

-GitForkFinder is a Python-based CLI tool designed to identify and prioritize developers who have forked a specific GitHub repository.
+BestFork is a Python-based CLI tool designed to identify and prioritize best developers who have forked a specific GitHub repository.
 By analyzing the "Amount of Change" and the last update time, GitForkFinder sorts potential contributors who could be valuable additions to the original project's community.

 ## Features